wangziqi2013/wangziqi2013.github.io/_posts/2021-06-12-file-mapping.markdown

    In general, linear probing hash tables require  moving entries either eagerly or lazily (with background compaction) to deal with deletions.
 Otherwise the table will just be filled up and become unusable.

+2. Linear probing hash tables will observe radical performance degradation when the load factor is too high.
+In fact, the paper acknowledges in the evaluation section about this property.
+   This implies that the file system can never be fully utilized, i.e., it can only be 95% full, and after that the performance will become very random.
+And even before this point, the linear probing path may already be too long.
+   This may or may not be an issue depending on what is the performance expectation of the file system (e.g., it is OK for performance to degrade as the file system is being filled up?).

 This paper presents two low-cost file mapping designs optimized for NVM.
 The paper observes that, despite the fact that file mapping accesses may constitute up to 70% of total I/Os in file accessing, little attention has been paid to optimize this matter for file systems specifically designed for NVM.